Selection of Modules

 If you need to apply for modules in other Departments/Programmes or Faculties, you should do so within the period indicated here.

 - Seek approval from the Department/Programme offering the module, through your own home Department/Programme, using the relevant form.

 - After approval is granted, you will be informed and your Department/Programme will register the module for you.
 You can verify from here the modules that you have registered for during the online modules verification exercise.

-- To ensure that applications are processed in a timely manner, students who are applying for credit or grade transfer(s) should submit their application at least two weeks before the start of the semester.
+- To ensure that applications are processed in a timely manner, students who are applying for credit or grade transfer(s) should submit their application within the first semester of study, preferably at the point of admission.
 The application form(s) can be downloaded here.